-- If you’re in the mood for enjoying one of the seafood restaurants in Charleston, check out the Noisy Oyster, close to the Charleston City Market.
+- If you’re in the mood for enjoying one of the best seafood restaurants in downtown Charleston, check out the Noisy Oyster, close to the Charleston City Market.

-- There are plenty of other dining options on East Bay Street close to the market, some of which many here consider are among the best restaurants in Charleston, SC, like SNOB, Magnolias, and High Cotton.
+- There are plenty of other dining options on East Bay Street close to the market, some of which many here consider are among the best fine dining restaurants in downtown Charleston, SC, like SNOB, Magnolias, and High Cotton.

 Where to Find All of the Best Charleston Tours

-As far as I’m aware, the market is also where you go to grab any sort of Charleston tour, especially ghost tours in Charleston, SC.
+As far as I’m aware, within walking distance of the market is also where you go to grab any sort of Charleston tour, especially ghost tours in Charleston, SC.
 Bulldog Tours and Palmetto Carriage Works are both located around here.
-Both provide the best respective walking tours and carriage rides in Charleston.
+Both provide respectively the best walking tours and carriage rides in Charleston.